Rob1Ham/miniscript-templates/mint-003.md

 ## Motivation

 To provide a custody arrangement in which an owner of Bitcoin (principle) is able to secure bitcoin by working with an Agent.
-Unlike existing models up to this point, where bitcoin either by the principle as a custodian, or share keys within a multisig threshold, the goal here is to have the default requirements of bitcoin held in this joint custody to require both a threshold of keys from the Agent & Principle for movement of funds.
+Unlike existing models up to this point, ***where bitcoin either by the principle as a custodian, or share keys within a multisig threshold,** The goal here is to have the default requirements of bitcoin held in this joint custody to require both a threshold of keys from the Agent & Principle for movement of funds.

 This introduces a concept of "Negative Control" where, by default, funds are not able to be moved unless both the Principle and Agent sign the transaction.